phumke/ember-component-plugin/README.md

 ## Outstanding TODOs

+* Fix resolver to correctly identify if multiple components were found and load the files into different components
 * Add support for services
 * Add support for routes
 * Add right click menu to open editors window